EdDataScienceEES/tutorial-HeleneEngler/index.md

 <a name="5.
 HRA and SRA: Advantages and Drawbacks"></a>
 ## 5. HRA and SRA: Advantages and Drawbacks

 HRA has the advantage that it allows you to decide which parameters to include at what stage, based on scientific reasoning.
 However, if there is a large subset of parameters, this is can be quite time consuming.
 SRA simplifies the process and provides the ability to manage large amounts of potential predictor variables, fine-tuning the model to choose the best predictor variables from the available options.
-The process of SRA can be used to gain information about the quality of the predictor, even if the end result is not used for modelling.
-While SRA is one of the most common methods used in ecological and environmental studies, it has many drawbacks and in recent years there has been a call to abandon the method altogether (Wittingham et al., 2006).
+While SRA is one of the most common methods used in ecological and environmental studies that employ regressions, it has many drawbacks and in recent years there has been a call to abandon the method altogether (Wittingham et al., 2006).

 Some of the drawbacks of SRA (Wittingham et al., 2006) that should be considered when you are evaluating your results are:
 -	**Parameter bias**: parameter selection is based on testing whether parameters are significantly different from zero, this can lead to biases in parameters, over-fitting and incorrect significance tests.
 (You could see that with the SRA performed using the olsrr package.)